 Automations enable you to create multi-step automations triggered from subscriber actions like joining a list or segment, placing an order, or abandoning a cart.

 To get started creating a flow navigate to the Automations page.
 If you had a legacy automation you will also need to navigate to the Automations tab.
-Click the New Automation button.
+Click the New Automated Flow button.

 Creating a Trigger